 CANADA FX DEBT-C$ weakens after surge in U.S. jobs

-* Bond prices lower across the maturity curve (Adds details, quote, updates prices)
+* Bond prices higher across the maturity curve (Adds analyst's comment, updates prices)

-The loonie hit a session low of C$1.1007 shortly after the data was released, but the currency pared declines as investors parsed some of the less cheery details of the report, particularly the decline in the labor force participation rate.
+The loonie hit a session low of C$1.1007 shortly after the U.S. jobs data was released, but the currency pared declines as investors parsed some of the less cheery details of the report, particularly a decline in the labor force participation rate.

 "While the market did get a little bit excited on that upside surprise, it feels like the market is a little skeptical in terms of the actual degree of the robustness of that number," said Mazen Issa, senior Canada macro strategist at TD Securities in Toronto.

-Investors will want to see a few more months of numbers to determine if the U.S. jobs growth is organic or just a bounce-back from the weather-related weakness earlier in the year, Issa said.
+Investors will want to see a few more months of data to determine if the strong growth in U.S. jobs is organic or just a bounce-back from the weather-related weakness earlier in the year, Issa said.

-"That's why we're starting to see the Canadian dollar strengthen again after that initial weakness."
+"That's why we're starting to see the Canadian dollar strengthen again after that initial weakness," he said.

 "It seems to me that the situation continues to intensify, so there is some hesitancy with some market participants, but there's no real clear indications yet where that situation is going," Issa said.

-Canadian government bond prices were lower across the maturity curve, with the two-year down 3.6 Canadian cents to yield 1.087 percent and the benchmark 10-year down 33 Canadian cents to yield 2.410 percent.
-(Editing by Peter Galloway)
+Canadian government bond prices were higher across the maturity curve, with the two-year up 0.4 of a Canadian cent to yield 1.066 percent and the benchmark 10-year up 22 Canadian cents to yield 2.349 percent.
+(Additional reporting by Leah Schnurr; Editing by Peter Galloway)